Manufacturer catalog

 U.S. Army Armament Command

 MUCOM is a historical Army command name rather than a present-day commercial manufacturer.
-Later Army histories often describe the same lineage under ARMCOM and JMC, so this profile keeps the 1962-1973 MUCOM period narrow and sources the broader context from official Army material.
-One reusable government image was verified from DVIDS; no headquarters map was added because a precise geocoded HQ source was not needed for this archive page.
+Later Army histories often describe the same lineage under ARMCOM and JMC, and in 2026 Army reporting placed JMC functions under Army Sustainment Command.
+This profile keeps the 1962-1973 MUCOM period narrow while using official Army sources for the broader lineage context.
+One reusable government image was verified from DVIDS; no headquarters map was added because a precise geocoded HQ source was not needed for this catalog page.

 • Joint Munitions Command history articlePublisher: The United States Army | Note: Supports the 1962 MUCOM formation at Picatinny Arsenal and the official Army history context for the command's ammunition-management lineage. | Accessed: 2026-06-21